Updated February 8, 2021

-Performance and style are some of the top priorities when it comes to Honda.
+Performance and style are some of the top features when it comes to Honda.
 The company has managed to produce some of the top-notch cars we know to date.
 In this article, we will concentrate on their Honda Accord series which was first manufactured in 1979.
 The Honda Accord gained fame due to the production of its four doored Sedan which is a favorite in the USA.

 Over the years, the engineers behind this beauty have been able to achieve the best blend of technology, class and exceptional engine performance.
 As we proceed to more details about the Honda Accord, I’m going to break it down in terms of generations and the configurations that come with each new edition.